jh3y/tyto/README.md

 ![alt tag](https://raw.github.com/jh3y/pics/master/tyto/open_menu.gif)

+###Timeline
+* __11/12/13__: Posted to HN, really great and very appreciated feedback from a large group of people.
+* __14/02/14__: V1.1.0 released with plenty of new features that were raised in̨ the first showing.
+* __16/02/14__: V1.2.0 new release with jQuery UI implementation for sorting columns and items.
+* __23/05/14__: V1.4.0 major overhaul of code as it's been some time.
+Moving away from requireJS and introducing bower instead for piling sources together via grunt.̨
+* __02/03/15__: It's now 2015.
+And the issues have gone untouched and I've started adding new ones!
+So it looks like it's going to be a good time soon to make some progress on them.
+Looking to add:
+  * Ability to modify notes using custom markup
+  * Multiple boards
+  * Huge refactor to get rid of annoyances such as load time template loading.
+  * Add tracking for both tasks and time!
+* __01/08/15__: V2.0.0 is live!
+There are still features to be implemented but there has been a complete overhaul to an MV* architecture using Backbone Marionette.
+A more minimal design has also been implemented trying to follow the Material Design spec.

 ###Contributing
 If you feel __tyto__ would be something you'd like to contribute ideas to or enhancements please don't hesitate to get in touch or fork the repo and submit a pull request.
 I know __tyto__ isn't everyone's cup of tea and my implementation may not be perfectly inline with how you feel things should be done so I welcome any criticism or pointers that may help work towards a better project.